Peter Hermes

 1500-2100 MST (2200-0400 UTC)

-• DHS headquarters representative in 2004 to working groups charged with developing airspace security requirements for the National Capital Region (Washington, DC) and throughout the continental United States;
+• Serving as DHS headquarters representative in 2004 to working groups tasked with developing airspace security requirements for the National Capital Region and throughout the United States.

-• work in establishing guidelines and policy for the application of aviation resources for DHS shortly after its formation in March of 2003, unmanned aerial vehicle utility study for DHS, headquarters representative;
+• Establishing guidelines and policy for aviation resource applications for DHS shortly after its formation in 2003, including conducting a UAV utility study.

-• deriving requirements for the DHS' Secure Border Initiative, also known as the "virtual fence" in 2007; and,
+• Deriving requirements for the DHS Secure Border Initiative, also known as the “virtual fence,” in 2007.

 • M.A.S. - Master of Aeronautical Science in Aviation Aerospace Management and Aviation Aerospace Safety Systems, Embry-Riddle Aeronautical University